Theoi-Meteoroi/GPIO-pca9548/README.md

 Adapt PCA9548 mux to GPIO I2C bus for Raspberry Pi

-The standard overlay only looks on a GPIO software I2C bus for the mux.
+The standard overlay only looks on the hardware ARM I2C bus for the mux.

-This overlay adds additional bus entries in /dev for the mux channels
+This overlay adds additional bus entries in /dev for the mux channels.
+You can check for new devices with 'sudo i2cdetect -y <bus number>'

 /dev/i2c-3   This is the software GPIO i2c bus